 The Company recognizes compensation expense for restricted stock on a straight-line basis over the explicit vesting period.
 Vested restricted stock units are settled and issuable upon the earlier of the date the employee ceases to be an employee of the Company or a date certain in the future.
 Stock compensation expense related to restricted stock was approximately \$2.4 million for the three months ended September 30, 2021 of which \$2.0 million is included in general and administrative expenses, \$0.2 million is included in product and development and \$0.2 million is included in sales and support expenses in the Consolidated Statement of Operations.
-Stock compensation expense related to restricted stock was approximately \$5.0 million for the six months ended September 30, 2021 of which \$4.3 million is included in general and administrative expenses, \$0.4 million is included in product and development and \$0.3 million is included in sales and support expenses related to restricted stock was approximately \$4.0 million for the three months ended September 30, 2020 of which \$3.7 million is included in general and administrative expenses, \$0.2 million is included in product and development and the remainder of the expense, \$62,000, is included in sales and support in the Consolidated Statement of Operations.
-Stock compensation expense related to restricted stock was approximately \$5.7 million for the six months ended September 30, 2020 of which \$5.3 million is included in general and administrative expenses, \$0.2 million is included in product and development and the remainder of the expense, \$62,000, is included in general and support in the Consolidated Statement of Operations.
-Stock compensation expense related to restricted stock was approximately \$5.7 million for the six months ended September 30, 2020 of which \$5.3 million is included in general and administrative expenses, \$0.3 million is included in general and administrative expenses, \$0.3 million is included in general and administrative expenses, \$0.3 milli
+Stock compensation expense related to restricted stock was approximately \$5.0 million for the six months ended September 30, 2021 of which \$4.3 million is included in general and administrative expenses, \$0.4 million is included in product and development and \$0.3 million is included in sales and support expenses in the Consolidated Statement of Operations.
+Stock compensation expense related to restricted stock was approximately \$4.0 million for the three months ended September 30, 2020 of which \$3.7 million is included in general and administrative expenses, \$0.2 million is included in product and development and the remainder of the expense, \$62,000, is included in sales and support in the Consolidated Statement of Operations.
+Stock compensation expense related to restricted stock was approximately \$5.7 million for the six months ended September 30, 2020 of which \$5.3 million included in general and administrative expenses, \$0.3 million is included in product and development and \$0.1 million is included in sales and support in the Consolidated Statement of Operations.